the-software-factory/grunt-components-concat/README.md

         {"css": "build/css_output"},
         {"txt": "build/txt_output"}
       ]
-    },
-  },
+    }
+  }
 });
 ```

-#### Standard folders, exclude some files, minification and debug headers
+#### Standard folders, exclude files, minification and debug headers
-In this example all the options are set.
-The files mathed by the globbing pattern in `exclude` will be excluded
+The files matched by the globbing pattern in `exclude` will be excluded.
-The task headers like `Running "uglify:script1_js" (uglify) task` are shown to provide some debug info
+The task headers like `Running "uglify:script1_js" (uglify) task` are shown to provide some debug info.
 The concatenated and minified files will be put inside the per-extension folders inside the "output" folder like this:

 ```